Public data release of the FIRE-2 cosmological zoom-in simulations of galaxy formation: Data structure and access

 \subsection{Initial Conditions}

-For the \textit{Core} suite to $z\!=\!0$, we also include the cosmological initial conditions for each simulation.\footnote{ Also available at \href{http://www.tapir.caltech.edu/~phopkins/publicICs}{www.tapir.caltech.edu/$\sim$phopkins/publicICs} } Within each simulation directory, the \texttt{initial\_condition/} sub-directory contains the MUSIC configuration files, which list the full cosmological parameters, and the initial condition file at $z \approx 99$, named \texttt{*.ics}.
+For each simulation, we include its cosmological initial conditions\footnote{ Also available at \href{http://www.tapir.caltech.edu/~phopkins/publicICs}{www.tapir.caltech.edu/$\sim$phopkins/publicICs} } in a directory named \texttt{initial\_condition/}.
+This contains the MUSIC configuration files, which list the full cosmological parameters, and the initial-condition file at $z \approx 99$, named \texttt{*.ics}.